FusionAuth/fusionauth-site/site/_posts/2023-05-04-password-history.md

 ---
 layout: blog-post
 title: The first password to be hacked
-description: Learn more about the history of passwords and the first one to be hacked.
+description: Learn more about the history of passwords, and the first one which was hacked.
 author: Dan Moore
 category: article
-image: blogs/aws-savings-plans/aws-compute-savings-plan.png
+image: blogs/world-password-day-2023/world-password-day.png
-tags: passwords world-password-day
+tags: passwords world-password-day history roman-empire mit
 excerpt_separator: "<!--more-->"
 ---